 The action $S^{1}(-a,-b;m)$ is equivalent to $S^{1}(a,b;m)$ since they only differ by a reparametrization of the circle.
 It follows that in Figure~\ref{fig:GraphsWithFixedSurfaces}, the graphs (A), (C), and (E) are $\AGL(1,\Z)$-equivalent, respectively, to the graphs (B), (D), and (F).
 Similarly, the graphs (G), (H), and (I) in Figure~\ref{fig:GraphsIsolatedFixedPoints} are $\AGL(1,\Z)$-equivalent, respectively, to the graphs (L), (K), and (J).
 Other examples of equivalent subcircles in $\T_{m}$ are obtained by letting the normalizer $N(\T_{m})$ act on the circle subgroups of $\T_{m}$.
 For instance, $S^{1}(a,b;m)$ is conjugated to $S^{1}(-a,b-am;m)$ by the adjoint of the element $\Lambda\in N(\T_{m})$ of Proposition~\ref{prop:NormalizersHirzebruch}.

-\begin{prop} The only subcircles of $\T_{m}$ that are equivalent to $S^{1}(a,b;m)$ are the elements of the orbit of $S^{1}(a,b;m)$ under the action of the Weyl group $W(\T_{m})$ and their reparametrizations. \end{prop} \begin{proof} We have to show that if $S^{1}(a,b;m)$ and $S^{1}(c,d;m)$ are in the same conjugacy class, then there is an element of $N(\T_{m})$ taking one circle to the other.
+\begin{prop} Up to reparametrizations, the only subcircles of $\T_{m}$ that are equivalent to $S^{1}(a,b;m)$ are the elements of the orbit of $S^{1}(a,b;m)$ under the action of the Weyl group $W(\T_{m})$. \end{prop} \begin{proof} We have to show that if $S^{1}(a,b;m)$ and $S^{1}(c,d;m)$ are in the same conjugacy class, then there is an element of $N(\T_{m})$ taking one circle to the other.
 As conjugation of actions corresponds to uniform translation of the moment map labels, this will follow from a systematic inspection of the possible labelled graphs.

 The first cases to consider are actions $S^{1}(a,b;m)$ whose fixed points are all isolated, which means that the weights $a$, $b$, and $am-b$ are all non-zero.
 Two equivalent graphs arising from normalized moment maps must have the same moment map values at the maximum, and their respective weights at the maximum and at the minimum must also coincide.